likid0/zgw-posix/README.md

 This was made possible by the Zipper initiative, which introduced a layering API based on stackable modules/drivers, similar to Unix filesystems (VFS).

+## This is a fork and cleanup of Kyle Bader's work in https://github.com/mmgaggle/zgw/tree/main

 ## Quick Start (Podman)

 ```bash